A Little About Me,

 So I can Help YOU

 Personal style has always been my way of making sense of the world.
-As a kid, getting dressed was more than a routine; it was how I processed life, expressed emotion, and stayed connected to myself...
+As a kid, getting dressed was more than a routine; it was how I processed life, expressed emotion, and stayed connected to others and myself...

 It’s been said that the greatest art comes from the most personal experiences.
 For me, personal style has always been just that; creating art.
 As a kid, getting dressed became my outlet.
 In the chaos of life, style gave me a way to process, to speak without words, and to stay connected to others & myself.

-Those raw, unfiltered moments of self-expression helped me see my vale, my worth, and they taught me that style isn't just about how you look.
-It's about how you feel, and how you show up in the world.
+Those raw, unfiltered moments of self-expression helped me see my value, my worth, and they taught me that style isn’t just about how you look.
+It’s about how you feel, and how you show up in the world.

-Yours in Style,
+🪩 Yours in Style,

 Emily Robin Adalbert (ERA)